Chart Color Schemes

 AreaSearch assessment positions Aspley ahead of most Australian regions for employment performance

-Aspley has a well-educated workforce with strong representation in professional services.
-Its unemployment rate was 3.4% as of the past year's statistical data aggregation by AreaSearch.
+Aspley has an educated workforce with strong professional services representation.
+Its unemployment rate was 3.7% in the past year.

 Frequently Asked Questions - Employment